dirkmo/prim/README.md

 Mnemonics are the names of the CPU instructions.

 #### BUILDINS
-Buidins are tokens that are understood by the tokenizer, and will be translated somehow to CPU instructions.
+Buildins are tokens that are understood by the tokenizer, and will be translated somehow to CPU instructions.

 |Buildin|Description|
 |-------|-----------|